GregOnNet/-deprecated-dotfiles/README.md

-# Dotfiles
+# .dotfiles

 This repository contains `configurations` && `additional functions` extending my cygwin-bash.
+Do not hesitate to contact me if you have problems with the setup.
+Fresh new ideas improving the experience of my .dotfiles are welcome as well.

 ## Look & Feel